Behold the Kickmen: Development

 The game began as a Twitter joke on the feed of the game's developer, Dan Marshall, saying that he wanted to create a soccer game without knowing anything about the sport.
 After making a prototype as a "personal Game Jam", due to being "bogged down" by his current project at the time, he received surprisingly enthusiastic feedback.
-He decided to develop said game, which took over a year to develop.
+He decided to make said game, which took over a year to develop.

-The fact that the player can reveal what team members the AI would pass the ball to in order to prevent frustration was inspired by Mike Cook, an AI researcher who stated that telling the player what the AI was thinking was more important than making one that was "very, very intelligent".
+The fact that the player can reveal what team members the AI would pass the ball to in order to prevent frustration was inspired by Mike Cook, an AI researcher who stated telling the player what the AI was thinking was more important than making one which was "very, very intelligent".

-Marshall stated that he himself dislikes football and created the game's story mode to "share" his "disdain".
+Marshall said that he himself dislikes football and created the game's story mode to "share" his "disdain".
 He said that while there was a large amount of positive reaction to the game, he also faced "genuine anger" from fans who "didn't realize it was a big joke".

 The game's music was composed by Tobey Evans, who incorporated "faux dubstep" and chiptune elements.

 Reception

-The game received mixed reception from critics, with reception to it being highly divided.
+Behold the Kickmen receive "mixed or average" reviews from critics, according to the review aggregation website Metacritic.

-Daniel Cooper of Engadget called the game "truly original" and, while calling the gameplay its "weakest element", said that it was "enormously satisfying" when it worked, saying that its price was so low that "you can't not buy it".
-John Bridgman of Gamasutra said that the game fulfilled its goals of being both funny and engaging.

-Jon Denton of PC Gamer rated the game 26/100, calling the gameplay "sluggish chaos" and saying that most goals come from the "extreme ineptitude of the goldkeepers" rather than "anything resembling efficient play".
-He called the game's humor "smug" and "run through the filter of a mild superiority complex", noting that it was not "insightful or funny".
+Daniel Cooper of Engadget called the game "truly original".
+Though he said the gameplay was its "weakest element", he felt it was "enormously satisfying" when it worked and it is priced so low that "you can't not buy it".
+John Bridgman of Gamasutra said it fulfilled its goals of being both funny and engaging.
+Jon Denton of PC Gamer called the gameplay "sluggish chaos" and said that most goals come from the "extreme ineptitude of the goldkeepers" rather than "anything resembling efficient play".
+He called the game's humor "smug", "run through the filter of a mild superiority complex", and neither "insightful [n]or funny".
 Graham Smith of Rock, Paper, Shotgun criticized the AI as being poorly balanced and the gameplay "sloppy" and "erratic".
-He also stated that he found the game's humor "off-putting" and "mean-spirited", saying that it targeted "the sport's fans" and would only appeal to those who felt "assaulted" by football.
+He also found the game's humor "off-putting" and "mean-spirited" enough that it would only appeal to those who felt "assaulted" by football.